Ethiopia Drone Network

 March - April 2015

-Michael and Craig deployed with the Salvation Army to Vanuatu, Flew from Port Villa to the island of Tanna and then hiked for many hours to reach 3 remote villages whose natural spring water supply pipeline had been destroyed by a recent cyclone.
-Many of the villagers were drinking brackish water (a mix of fresh and seawater).
-Working together with a water specialist from Samaritan’s Purse, the team secured and transported 5 Kilometers of flexible water tubing, and transported it with the help of the French Military.
-The fresh mountain water supply to the 1000 villagers was restored shortly thereafter.
-Michael was given a Chief’s Staff, a bow and arrow, and a promise of a plot of land if he ever decided to retire to Vanuatu.
+Red Lightning deployed with the Salvation Army to Vanuatu, flying from Port Vila to the island of Tanna, and then hiking for several hours to reach three remote villages whose natural spring water supply pipeline had been destroyed by a recent cyclone.
+Many of the villagers were drinking brackish water, a mixture of fresh and seawater.
+Collaborating with a water specialist from Samaritan’s Purse, the team secured and transported 5 kilometers of flexible water tubing, with assistance from the French Military.
+Shortly thereafter, they successfully restored the fresh mountain water supply to over 1,000 villagers.
+In recognition of the team's efforts, Red Lightning's founder was honored with a Chief’s Staff, a bow and arrow, and a promise of a plot of land if they ever chose to retire in Vanuatu.

 Red Lightning disaster response after cyclone in Vanuatu 2015